 COMPOSER | LYRICIST | PLAYWRIGHT

 Originally from South Florida, Spencer grew up playing violin and singing in choirs.
-But he didn’t recognize his potential as a musical dramatist until high school, where he wrote a musical satire about his teachers and classmates…which was promptly banned by the school’s administration for being “too accurate.”
+But he didn’t recognize his potential as a musical dramatist until high school, where he wrote a musical satire about his teachers and classmates…which was promptly banned by the school’s administration.

-Spencer went on to receive his Bachelor of Music in Theory and Composition from the University of Miami’s Frost School of Music, where he studied under the tutelage of Dorothy Hindman.
-He also served as president of the Society of Composers Incorporated, an organization dedicated to the promotion of music by emerging composers.
-As president, he produced several concerts, fundraisers, and collaborative performances to help young composers network with other artists and share new music with the South Florida community.
+Spencer went on to receive his Bachelor of Music in Theory and Composition from the University of Miami’s Frost School of Music, where he studied with Dorothy Hindman.
+He also served as president of the Miami Chapter of the Society of Composers Incorporated, where he produced several concerts, fundraisers, and collaborative performances to help emerging composers network with other artists and share new music with the South Florida community.

 Spencer later moved to New York City and received his Master of Fine Arts in Musical Theatre Writing from New York University's Tisch School of the Arts, where he studied with numerous Tony Award-winners including William Finn, Rebecca Taichman, Rachel Sheinkin, and Steven Lutvak.